 I would first like thank all those who have made contact with us at Trinity to ask how we are doing and who tell us they are praying for us.
 God is showing himself a well-proven help in our need at this time.

-This week and next we at Trinity are preparing to deliver our courses live and online.
-We have added a week’s break so we can accomplish this (and other essential) tasks.
 I have been greatly encouraged at the way our staff are working together so our students may be cared for as they are equipped for present and future ministries.

 With many, I have been meditating on the book of Psalms.
 I was struck again by Psalm 23: